 - Wolverine is a prime example of this—his claws first popped out during the attack on his parents.

 - The 1988 Crisis Crossover Invasion!, introduced the "metagene", which gives humans superpowers as a way to survive lethal trauma, as a way to Handwave the many heroes and villains with Freak Lab Accident origin stories.
 The concept was demonstrated by an alien scientist performing a mass execution of fifty abductees; six of them survived, gained powers, and briefly formed a superteam.

 - Superboy later introduced a character called Sparx, who came from a family who had all tested positive for the metagene.
 Members of her family deliberately endangered themselves to try and trigger their powers.

 - Another story featured wannabes hanging around hoping for the day of their Origin and one relating how one guy decided to stop waiting and shoved a fork into a toaster.
-While the guy he's talking with starts rattling off possible powers the answer for what it got was 'electrocuted'.
+While the guy he's talking with starts rattling off possible powers, the answer for what he got was 'electrocuted'.
 Destiny doesn't like it when you try and cheat.